 Following this initial hearing and presentation, if additional information is needed to render a decision, the Grievance Hearing Board may recess for a period of not greater than fourteen (14) calendar days.
 The Grievance Hearing Board, or the Executive Director of Student Affairs at the request of the Grievance Hearing Board, shall conduct further investigation of the alleged Grievances.
-The Grievance Hearing Board may, during this time, meet with CUSOM's legal counsel who has further expertise in the law regarding disability and discrimination.
+The Grievance Hearing Board may, during this time, meet with CUSOM's legal counsel.